its-edalo/slay-the-jokers/README.md

 - After the game fully loads, the black command window should now periodically print messages saying it is uploading data.

-Done!
+**Done!**

-You should now see the cards' positions on your stream overlay when you enable the extension.
+You should now see the cards' positions on your stream overlay when you enable the extension on your Twitch channel ([here](https://dashboard.twitch.tv/extensions/iaofk5k6d87u31z9uy2joje2fwn347)).
 Enjoy streaming!

 ---